 The student financial aid budget includes an allowance for medical/dental expenses and health insurance.
 It is University of Kansas Medical Center policy that ALL students provide proof of health insurance, and budget adjustments will be considered only for those students complying with that policy.
 Budget adjustments will not be made for the purchase of health insurance that costs more than is allowed in the budget.

 A budget adjustment can be made for medically necessary procedures and medically necessary prescriptions for the amount which exceeds the budget allowances.
-Students must provide written permission to verify health insurance coverage (this is part of the 2013-2014 or the 2014-2015 Budget Adjustment Request Form).
+Students must provide written permission to verify health insurance coverage (this is part of the 2017-2018 Budget Adjustment Request Form).
 Receipts must be submitted prior to any disbursement of subsequent financial aid.

 If a student purchases dental insurance, they must provide proof of their dental health insurance with effective dates covering the enrollment period.
 If the student does not have dental insurance, a budget adjustment will be made for the amount that exceeds the budget allowances for medical/dental expenses.

 Students may receive a budget adjustment for tuition charges in excess of what is allowed in the Cost of Attendance.
-On the 2013-2014 or the 2014-2015 Budget Adjustment form, this information should be included in the section called "other."
+On the 2017-2018 Budget Adjustment form, this information should be included in the section called "other."

 While a student's financial aid budget includes an allowance for maintenance of a vehicle, an adjustment can be made for car repairs that exceed the budgeted amount.
 Please note that financial aid budgets cannot be increased for the purchase of a vehicle.
 Expenses above the budgeted amount are covered on one primary vehicle per year.
 Once a student has submitted receipts for a vehicle, that vehicle becomes "primary" in terms of consideration for budget appeals.